Muhammad Hamidullah Khan: Career

 During the war in 1971, Squadron Leader Hamidullah held three appointments.
-As an official of the Bangladesh Government, M. Hamidullah Khan was the principal BDF representative of Guerilla Training at Chakulia, Bihar.
+As an official of the Bangladesh Government, M. Hamidullah Khan was the principal BDF representative of guerilla training at Chakulia, Bihar.
 After participating in the Sector Commanders Conference held between July 11~17th 1971, BDF C-in-C Colonel M. A. G. Osmani transferred Hamidullah to Teldhala, BDF Sector 11 HQ.
-During that time he received a battlefield promotion to squadron leader.
+During that time, he received a battlefield promotion to squadron leader.
 Bangladesh Forces Sector 11 headquarters was under the command of BDF commander Lt.
 Col. Ziaur Rahman, who appointed Hamidullah BDF commander of Mankachar Sub-Sector 1, with additional charge of independent Roumari district.
-He was promoted to the rank of Squadron Leader during the Bangladesh War of Independence.
+He was promoted to the rank of squadron leader during the Bangladesh War of Independence.
 On 3 November 1971, Squadron Leader M. Hamidullah Khan was appointed BDF commander of Sector 11..

-After the independence of Bangladesh, he joined the Bangladesh Air Force from Banglaresh Forces.
+After the independence of Bangladesh, he joined the Bangladesh Air Force from the Bangladesh Forces.
 In 1973 Hamidullah was promoted to the rank of wing commander.
-He retired voluntarily on January 10th 1979.
-Hamidullah was Provost Marshall during the 7th November 1975 Nationalist Revolution and 1977 BAF uprising and hijacked JAL flt.
+He retired voluntarily on January 10, 1979.
+Hamidullah was provost marshall during the 7 November 1975 Nationalist Revolution and the 1977 BAF uprising and hijacked JAL flt.
 472.

-Hamidullah was the Bangladesh representative during the 34th UNGA, United Nations General Assembly session in 1979 as Bangladesh Special Envoy on the question of granting recognition to the State of Palestine and the plenary session on UN Resolutions 242 and 439 on the question of Palestine and Namibia respectively.
+Hamidullah was the Bangladesh representative during the 34th United Nations General Assembly session in 1979 as Bangladesh's special envoy on the question of granting recognition to the State of Palestine and the plenary session on UN Resolutions 242 and 439 on the question of Palestine and Namibia, respectively.
 He held numerous public appointments and elected posts during his service to the country.
-He joined politics Bangladesh Nationalist Party in 1978, contested the Jatiya Sangsad elections and was elected lawmaker for three times in 1979, 1991 and 1996 from Louhaganj-Shirajdi Khan constituency.
-He was also nominated for Dhaka-15 constituency in the 2008 election.
+He joined the Bangladesh Nationalist Party in 1978, contested the Jatiya Sangsad elections, and was elected lawmaker three times in 1979, 1991, and 1996 from the Louhaganj-Shirajdi Khan constituency.
+He was also nominated for the Dhaka-15 constituency in the 2008 election.

 After his death, M. Hamidullah Khan was given a state funeral with full military honors.

 He also authored four more books and made two documentaries on the events surrounding the war and post-independence.
-The Bangladesh Government named Road 23 in the town of Banani, Dhaka after him.
+The Bangladesh government named Road 23 in the town of Banani, Dhaka, after him.
 Along with those of 55 other fighters, his biography was included in a CD released by the Bangladesh government.

 Death

 M. Hamidullah Khan was given a state funeral with a military guard of honour.
-Hamidullah Khan and his wife, Rabeya Sulatna Khan had two sons, Murad Hamid Khan (Sonny) and Tariq Hamid Khan (Konny).
+Hamidullah Khan and his wife, Rabeya Sultana Khan, had two sons, Murad Hamid Khan (Sonny) and Tariq Hamid Khan (Konny).